uleroboticsgroup/DOROTHEA/README.md

 If the actions use a script, move them to the corresponding folder `containers/<container_type>/user_actions_scripts`.
 Required dependencies for the script will be added to the `Dockerfile` and to the `requirements.txt` under the same directory.

-In addition to the already preconfigured containers, you can run additional ones to be monitored for netflows by attaching them to the `lan_dorothea` Docker network.
+In addition to the already preconfigured containers, you can run additional ones to be monitored for netflows by attaching them to the `lan_dorothea` Docker network when **Dorothea** is running.

 ## Repository structure